 PEP (after exposure)

 PEP is used in emergency situations when someone may have been exposed to the virus and has to be started within 72 hours.
-PEP is very effective at preventing HIV infection if started within the 72-hour timeframe and then taken for 28 days.
+PEP is very effective at reducing the risk for HIV infection if started within the 72-hour timeframe and then taken for 28 days.

 Is PEP right for you?